w3f/polkadot-wiki/docs/learn/how-to/update-metadata-signer.md

   * **From** : the source of the metadata.
 Remember only to accept updates from trusted sources.
   * **Chain** : each chain has its own metadata, so you must update it separately for each network you use.
   * **Decimals** and **Symbol** : this defines the divisibility of the native coin (how many [Planck](../learn-DOT.md#the-planck-unit) units make up one coin) and specifies the coin's ticker symbol.
-  * **Upgrade** : the runtime version you used until now and the version you are about to use.
+  * **Upgrade** : the runtime version you used until now and the version you're about to use.

 4\.
 Complete the process by clicking "Yes, do this metadata update."